seanmcelroy/Mystiko/README.md

 The size of encrypted blocks are random so as to obscure which block is the final one.
 This behavior can be overridden with the '--size' parameter.

-==== Example usage =====
+#### Example usage

-To encrypt a file into split parts and a manifest
+To encrypt a file into split parts and a manifest:

-mpm.exe -e -s "C:\Downloads\secret.file" -p -v -y
+`mpm.exe -e -s "C:\Downloads\secret.file" -p -v -y`

-To decrypt a file from its split parts and manifest
+To decrypt a file from its split parts and manifest:

-mpm.exe -d -m "C:\Downloads\secret.file.mystiko" -p -v -y
+`mpm.exe -d -m "C:\Downloads\secret.file.mystiko" -p -v -y`

-To decrypt a file from its split parts and manifest to a specific path
+To decrypt a file from its split parts and manifest to a specific path:

-mpm.exe -d -m "C:\Downloads\secret.file.mystiko" -o "C:\Downloads\secret.file.rebuilt" -p -v -y
+`mpm.exe -d -m "C:\Downloads\secret.file.mystiko" -o "C:\Downloads\secret.file.rebuilt" -p -v -y`

 To create a special 'local' manifest file of a file without actually creating the encrypted split files:

-mpm.exe -h -s "C:\Downloads\secret.file" -m "C:\Downloads\secret.file.mystiko2" -p -v -y
+`mpm.exe -h -s "C:\Downloads\secret.file" -m "C:\Downloads\secret.file.mystiko2" -p -v -y`

 To create a split parts from a pre-calculated 'local' manifest:

-mpm.exe -c -s "C:\Downloads\secret.file" -m "C:\Downloads\secret.file.mystiko2" -p -v -y
+`mpm.exe -c -s "C:\Downloads\secret.file" -m "C:\Downloads\secret.file.mystiko2" -p -v -y`

-==== Known issues / coming improvmeents ====
+#### Known issues / coming improvmeents

-Issue: It is possible to discern when any block is associated with the same manifest file by comparing the hash blocks within the manifest, which could be incriminating depending on the content and how oppresive the governing regime of the user may be.
+**Issue:** It is possible to discern when any block is associated with the same manifest file by comparing the hash blocks within the manifest, which could be incriminating depending on the content and how oppresive the governing regime of the user may be.

-Response: This will soon be resolved by a coming feature that will XOR the hash blocks in the manifest file with the last 32 bytes of all other encrypted pieces.
+**Response:** This will soon be resolved by a coming feature that will XOR the hash blocks in the manifest file with the last 32 bytes of all other encrypted pieces.
 This means that it requires all pieces plus the manifest file to verify the association of a block to a manifest file.

-Issue: It is possible to discern, by default operation, the name of a file that blocks represent.
+**Issue:** It is possible to discern, by default operation, the name of a file that blocks represent.

-Response: This will soon be resolved by removing the base file name from generated blocks.
+**Response:** This will soon be resolved by removing the base file name from generated blocks.